manishbhatt/tjcli/README.md

-# tjcli
-Todo and Journaling cli utility
+## Journaling,Todo and Tasks using cli